29 September 2019

 The next steps in this research are to understand how each identified gene influences the auditory pathway, providing opportunities to develop new treatments.

-Dr Ralph Holme, Executive Director of Research at Action on Hearing Loss, said: “These findings are incredibly significant.
+Dr Ralph Holme, Executive Director of Research at RNID, said: “These findings are incredibly significant.
 We believe they will speed up the discovery of treatments to slow or even halt the progressive loss of hearing as we get older, something which happens to at least 70% of over-70-year-olds.
 This research was funded by us thanks to the generosity of our supporters and we know from people with hearing loss that being able to hear well again would completely transform their lives.
 The identification of these genes linked to age-related hearing loss throws open the door to many new lines of research into treatments.”

 Notes to editors